moyeraz/moyeraz/content/articles/2024/11/Trump’s Reelection: How It Could Shape the Housing Market in 2025/index.md

 ---
 slug: "trump-reelection-housing-market-2025"
 title: "Trump’s Reelection: How It Could Shape the Housing Market in 2025"
+seoTitle: "Trump’s Reelection: How It Could Shape the Housing Market in 2025"
 date: 2024-11-09T00:00:00-00:00
 lastmod: 2024-11-09T00:00:00-00:00
 draft: false